johnmcguin/blog/src/content/post/1694018806-cleanup-local-git/index.md

 Deleted branch continuous-deployment (was 86cfe6d).
 Deleted branch pg-migrate-cleanup (was 433f4d6).
 ```
-As you can see, each local branch was deleted.
-Hoozah!
+As you can see, each local branch was deleted - just what we were hoping for.
+Hopefully that will help keep your local repositories a little bit cleaner.
+This could also easily become a shell function for convenience's sake but I'll leave that as an exercise for the reader.